-The air absorption in the reverberation room varies with temperature and humidity, particularly at frequencies above 1 000 Hz.
-The temperature θ in °C and the relative humidity (rh), expressed as a percentage, shall be controlled during the sound pressure level measurements.
+The air absorption in the reverberation test room varies with temperature and humidity, particularly at frequencies above 1 000 Hz.
+The temperature θ in °C and the relative humidity h_r , expressed as a percentage, shall be controlled during the sound pressure level measurements.

-The product (rh x (θ + 5)) shall not vary by more than ± 10 % during the measurements.
+The product $h_r \times (\theta + 5)$ shall not vary by more than ± 10 % during the measurements.

-For equipment the sound pressure level of which varies with the temperature, due to temperature controlled fan speed, the ambient temperature during the test measurement shall be 23 °C \pm 2 °C or, if the ambient temperature is outside these limits, then the fan shall be adjusted to the speed for an ambient temperature of 23 °C \pm 2 °C.
+For equipment whose noise emissions vary with ambient temperature in a deliberate manner (e.g., by varying the speeds of air moving devices), the room temperature during the test measurement shall be 23 °C \pm 2 °C or, if the room temperature is outside these limits, then the fan shall be adjusted to the speed for an ambient temperature of 23 °C \pm 2 °C.